 DIVIDEND DISTRIBUTION POLICY

-Factors considered for recommendation of dividend include both internal factors such asfinancial performance dividend payout trends tax implications corporate actionsand external factors such as shareholders expectations macro environment.
+Factors considered for recommendation of dividend includes both internal factorssuch as financial performance dividend payout trends tax implications corporate actionsand external factors such as shareholders' expectations macro environment etc.

-Factors considered for determining the quantum of dividend include financialperformance capital fund requirements to support future business growth having regard tothe dividend payout ratio prescribed under the aforesaid RBI Guidelines.
+Factors considered for determining the quantum of dividend include financialperformance capital fund requirements to support future business growth having regard tothe dividend payout ratio prescribed under the aforesaid RBI Guidelines etc.

-The Dividend Distribution Policy of the Bank is hosted on our Bank's website athttps://karnatakabank.com/investor-portal/ corporate-governance
+The Dividend Distribution Policy of the Bank is available in Bank's website athttps://karnatakabank.com/investor-portal/ corporate-governance

 DIRECTORS AND CHANGES IN THE BOARD